 - Phase 6: Test Cycle Closure.

-Sol: Agile is not the same as SDLC and STLC.
-Traditional SDLC models, like the waterfall model, are based on a predictive approach, while Agile focuses on adaptive methods to software development.
+Ans: Agile is not the same as SDLC and STLC.
+Traditional SDLC models, like the waterfall model, are based on a predictive approach, while Agile focuses on adaptive methods for software development.
 In an agile approach, there is no detailed planning involved and tasks are defined only in terms of features that need to be developed.
 In contrast, SDLC involves planning in detail and follows a systematic approach to developing software.